-The output data rate of the ADS1212/13 can be varied from less than 1Hz to as much as 6.25kHz, trading off lower resolution results for higher data rates.
+The output data rate of the ADS1210/11 can be varied from a few hertz to as much as 15,625kHz, trading off lower resolution results for higher data rates.
 In addition, the data rate determines the first null of the digital filter and sets the -3dB point of the input bandwidth (see the Digital Filter section).
-Changing the data rate of the ADS1212/13 does not result in a change in the sampling rate of the input capacitor.
+Changing the data rate of the ADS1210/11 does not result in a change in the sampling rate of the input capacitor.
 The data rate effectively sets the number of samples which are used by the digital filter to obtain each conversion result.
 A lower data rate results in higher resolution, lower input bandwidth, and different notch frequencies than a higher data rate.
 It does not result in any change in input impedance or modulator frequency, or any appreciable change in power consumption.

-The ADS1212/13 also includes complete on-board calibration that can correct for internal offset and gain errors or limited external system errors.
+The ADS1210/11 also includes complete on-board calibration that can correct for internal offset and gain errors or limited external system errors.
 Internal calibration can be run when needed, or automatically and continuously in the background.
-System calibration can be run as needed and the appropriate input voltages must be provided to the ADS1212/ 13.
-For this reason, there is no continuous system calibration mode.
+System calibration can be run as needed and the appropriate input voltages must be provided to the ADS1210/11.
+For this reason, there is no continuous System Calibration Mode.
 The calibration registers are fully readable and writable.
 This feature allows for switching between various configurations-different data rates, Turbo Mode Rates, and gain settings-without re-calibrating.

-The various settings, rates, modes, and registers of the ADS1212/13 are read or written via a synchronous serial interface.
+The various settings, rates, modes, and registers of the ADS1210/11 are read or written via a synchronous serial interface.
 This interface can operate in either a self-clocked mode (Master Mode) or an externally clocked mode (Slave Mode).
-In the Master Mode, the serial clock (SCLK) frequency is one-quarter of the ADS1212/13 $X{IN}$ clock frequency.
+In the Master Mode, the serial clock (SCLK) frequency is one-half of the ADS1210/11 $X{\rm IN}$ clock frequency.
+This is an important consideration for many systems and may determine the maximum ADS1210/11 clock that can be used.

-The high resolution and flexibility of the ADS1212/13 allow these converters to fill a wide variety of A/D conversion tasks.
+The high resolution and flexibility of the ADS1210/11 allow these converters to fill a wide variety of A/D conversion tasks.
 In order to ensure that a particular configuration will meet the design goals, there are several important items which must be considered.
 These include (but are certainly not limited to) the needed resolution, required linearity, desired input bandwidth, power consumption goal, and sensor output voltage.

-The remainder of this data sheet discusses the operation of the ADS1212/13 in detail.
+The remainder of this data sheet discusses the operation of the ADS1210/11 in detail.
 In order to allow for easier comparison of different configurations, "effective resolution" is used as the figure of merit for most tables and graphs.
-For example, Table III shows a comparison between data rate (and -3dB input bandwidth) versus PGA setting at a Turbo Mode Rate of 1 and a clock rate of 1MHz.
+For example, Table III shows a comparison between data rate (and -3dB input bandwidth) versus PGA setting at a Turbo Mode Rate of 1 and a clock rate of 10MHz.
 See the Definition of Terms section for a definition of effective resolution.